UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantMetricNewEventReq.md

 NewUnibeeApiMerchantMetricNewEventReqWithDefaults instantiates a new UnibeeApiMerchantMetricNewEventReq object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAggregationUniqueId

+`func (o *UnibeeApiMerchantMetricNewEventReq) GetAggregationUniqueId() string`

+GetAggregationUniqueId returns the AggregationUniqueId field if non-nil, zero value otherwise.

+### GetAggregationUniqueIdOk

+`func (o *UnibeeApiMerchantMetricNewEventReq) GetAggregationUniqueIdOk() (*string, bool)`

+GetAggregationUniqueIdOk returns a tuple with the AggregationUniqueId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAggregationUniqueId

+`func (o *UnibeeApiMerchantMetricNewEventReq) SetAggregationUniqueId(v string)`

+SetAggregationUniqueId sets AggregationUniqueId field to given value.

+### HasAggregationUniqueId

+`func (o *UnibeeApiMerchantMetricNewEventReq) HasAggregationUniqueId() bool`

+HasAggregationUniqueId returns a boolean if a field has been set.

+### GetAggregationValue

+`func (o *UnibeeApiMerchantMetricNewEventReq) GetAggregationValue() int32`

+GetAggregationValue returns the AggregationValue field if non-nil, zero value otherwise.

+### GetAggregationValueOk

+`func (o *UnibeeApiMerchantMetricNewEventReq) GetAggregationValueOk() (*int32, bool)`

+GetAggregationValueOk returns a tuple with the AggregationValue field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAggregationValue

+`func (o *UnibeeApiMerchantMetricNewEventReq) SetAggregationValue(v int32)`

+SetAggregationValue sets AggregationValue field to given value.

+### HasAggregationValue

+`func (o *UnibeeApiMerchantMetricNewEventReq) HasAggregationValue() bool`

+HasAggregationValue returns a boolean if a field has been set.

+### GetEmail

+`func (o *UnibeeApiMerchantMetricNewEventReq) GetEmail() string`

+GetEmail returns the Email field if non-nil, zero value otherwise.

+### GetEmailOk

+`func (o *UnibeeApiMerchantMetricNewEventReq) GetEmailOk() (*string, bool)`

+GetEmailOk returns a tuple with the Email field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEmail

+`func (o *UnibeeApiMerchantMetricNewEventReq) SetEmail(v string)`

+SetEmail sets Email field to given value.

+### HasEmail

+`func (o *UnibeeApiMerchantMetricNewEventReq) HasEmail() bool`

+HasEmail returns a boolean if a field has been set.

 ### GetExternalEventId